containers/crun-vm/docs/2-podman-docker.md

 # 2. Using crun-vm as a Podman or Docker runtime

 Here we overview some of the major features provided by crun-vm.

-To run the examples below using Docker instead of Podman, you must additionally pass `--security-opt label=disable` to docker-run.
-Other than that, and unless otherwise stated, you can simply replace `podman` with `docker` in the commands below.
+The commands below use `podman`, but unless otherwise stated you can simply replace it with `docker`.

 ## Booting VMs